dhenwood/Campfire/README.md

 ![alt text](https://storage.googleapis.com/gblogs-bucket/sites/25/Campfire_close_up_4k_Still-1536x864.jpg)

+Cisco _had_ a solution to provide a Campfire experience however it is no longer available.
+The following is a simplified solution to the predecesor. **NOTE:** this is not Cisco or TAC supported.

 ### Capabilities & Caveats
 This macro provides the following 3 key features;
 1. Initiate a call from any of the 4 Navigators (manual or OBTP) and the other 3 codecs dial the same address.